Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - Science Direct, Clarivate, JSTOR

    * - Controlled
      - A COUNTER Access_Type.
-At the time of the transaction, the content item was not open (e.g. was behind a paywall) because access is restricted to authorized users.
-Access of content due to a trial subscription would be considered Controlled.
+At the time of the Request or Investigation the content item was restricted to authorized users (e.g. behind a paywall) on this platform.
+This includes free content that is only available to authorized (registered) users.
+For example, trial subscription usage would be considered Controlled.
      -

    * - Copyright holder